Why see a nutritional therapist?

 What is the difference between a nutritional therapist and dietician?

-Dieticians tend to work in an NHS setting, such as a hospital, providing support for a specific health issue such as type 2 diabetes or cancer.
 A nutritional therapist works privately with an individual to assess their diet and lifestyle in detail, identifying how these may be contributing to their health concerns and developing a fully personalised plan to help address these.
-Both are highly trained and use scientific evidence to inform their recommendations.